 How to tell us

-You can tell us about changes using either your:
+You can tell us about changes by:

 We have Child Support online guides to help you update your details and manage your payments.